 1. Following 30 days of employment as a costumer with a non-union production company that becomes a signatory union company, an employee is eligible to be placed on the Industry Experience Roster and eligible to apply for membership to MPC Local 705.
 Please have days submitted to CSATF prior to calling the union office. more info

-2. Following 30 days of employment as a costumer on commercial productions, an employee is eligible to be placed on the Television Commercial Roster and eligible to apply for membership to MPC 705.
+2. Following 30 days of employment as a costumer on commercial productions, an employee is eligible to be placed on the Television Commercial Roster and eligible to apply for membership to MPC Local 705.
 An additional 60 days of employment on commercial productions are necessary in order to be eligible for placement on the Industry Experience Roster.
 Please submit your 30 days to CSATF prior to calling the union office. more info

 3. Following 30 days of employment as a costumer at a signatory (union) costume house, an employee is eligible to be placed on the Industry Experience Roster, but not mandatory for continued employment at the costume house, and eligible to apply for membership to MPC Local 705.
 Have a letter from your employer sent to MPC Local 705 with the days you worked before calling union office. more info

 4. Following 30 days of employment as a costumer in live television broadcast, such as soap operas and game shows, an employee is eligible to apply for membership.
 However, live television (daytime) broadcast employees are represented by specific contracts separate and apart from motion picture and television (primetime) contracts, therefore Live Television Costumers are not currently eligible for placement on the Industry Experience Roster.